 Hiring the right criminal sexual conduct lawyer to represent you is critical.
 Not only is your life and liberty on the line, but the stress of a trial can be overwhelming.
 Sadly, attorneys are not all created equally.
 There are attorneys out there who will take your money, tell you they know what they are doing, not work hard to defend your case, and take their chances when the case finally gets to trial.
-The lawyers at the Law Offices of Shannon M. Smith have found themselves horrified to hear the stories of bad lawyers doing a subpar job for clients accused of criminal sexual conduct.
+The lawyers at the Smith Blythe, PC have found themselves horrified to hear the stories of bad lawyers doing a subpar job for clients accused of criminal sexual conduct.
 One such story came to light recently.
 On April 5, 2011, the Michigan Court of Appeals published an opinion regarding Jeffrey Paul Gioglio who was convicted of three counts of criminal sexual conduct.
 The reason the convictions were overturned was due to the fact that Mr. Gioglio's lawyer was ineffective.

 There were numerous problems with the trial and the representation provided by Gioglio's attorney.
 Even though the complaining witness in the case testified and had several inconsistencies from her previous stories, the defense attorney did not cross-examine her.
 The defense attorney allowed testimony by the child's therapist that would have been easily excluded in a criminal sexual conduct trial, had the defense attorney objected.
 The complete opinion detailing counsel's deficiencies can be found on the Michigan Court of Appeals website.